david-martin/module_footprints/README.md

 # Summary

-Show the memory footprint of Node.js module i.e. how much memory is used when a module is 'require'd
+Show the memory footprint of a Node.js module i.e. how much memory is used when a module is `require`d

 # Usage